karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
-- portmanteau of saving and sharing
+- by living this logic for a while people's view of the world can change

 - 'use what's already there'
   - get active to find it, to understand it, to make it accessible and useful again
 - 'share what you don't immediately need'